apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization-CSSJS.md

 ## Responsive Design

 CSS media queries bring responsive design features to CAS which would allow the adopter to focus on one theme for all appropriate devices and platforms.
 These queries are defined in the same `cas.css` file.
+They follow the Twitter Bootstrap breakpoints and grid.

 # Javascript

 If you need to add some JavaScript, feel free to append `src/main/resources/static/js/cas.js`.

-You can also create your own `custom.js` file, for example, and call it from within `bottom.html` like so:
+You can also create your own `custom.js` file, for example, and call it from within `scripts.html` like so:

 ```html
 <script type="text/javascript" src="/js/custom.js"></script>